Pant/nextcloudpi-readthedocs/docs/General-Info/Should-I-use-a-Raspberry-Pi.md

 - Pi 3b+ is a decent choice with gigabit networking, but there are better options!
 - Pi 2 works just okay.
 - Pi 3 works slightly better than the 2 model.
-- Pi Zero W has very low performance.
+- Pi Zero W has very low performance. **Note: armv6 is no longer supported!**

 ## Best ARM Device for NextcloudPi